 - B-1 Company Corporate History: Summarize the company's corporate history in Canada and the Northwest Territories.
-Also include the corporate histories of any partners. - B-2 Proposed Development Ownership: List all owners of the proposed developments and the portion each will own. - B-3 Organizational Structure: Identify corporate and individual responsibilities for the proposed development and associated operations. - B-4 Environmental Performance Record: Provide a record of environmental performance of the company and its contractors in conducting this type of development.
+Also include the corporate histories of any partners. - B-2 Proposed Development Ownership: List all owners of the proposed developments and the portion each will own.
+Also include details of financial securities for government liabilities in the event of bankruptcy or other unforeseen failure to complete the project. - B-3 Organizational Structure: Identify corporate and individual responsibilities for the proposed development and associated operations. - B-4 Operational Structure: Describe the relationship between the parent company, its' contractors, and subcontractors.
+Also detail how the company will ensure the contractors and subcontractors utilized will be responsible for, and honour commitments made by the parent company. - B-5 Environmental Performance Record: Provide a record of environmental performance of the company and its contractors in conducting this type of development.